Home Equity Line of Credit

 - There is no annual fee for maintaining your home equity line of credit.

 - The home equity line of credit has a variable rate feature and the annual percentage rate and the minimum monthly payment can change as a result.
-The interest rate for the home equity line of credit is equal to 4.00%.
+The current annual percentage rate for the home equity line of credit is equal to 4.00%.

 - The minimum monthly payments will not reduce the principal that is outstanding on your line of credit by the end of 10 years.
 You will then be required to pay the entire balance in a single payment, or you may apply to refinance the remaining balance.